-Skip the coffee shop and try this homemade pink drink.
+Skip the coffee shop and try this homemade pink drink recipe instead.
 This ultra-hydrating beverage is as easy and delicious as it is beautiful to look at!
-My version is low in sugar and made with fresh fruit.
+My homemade version is low in sugar and made with fresh fruit.

 (Wait.
 Am I allowed to say Starbucks here, or will the trademark police come scoop me up, tall, refreshing pink drink still in hand?)